alexiamhe93/goldStandard-tutorial/Data/README.txt

 This data was downloaded using Cornell University's ConvoKit Python package (see: https://convokit.cornell.edu/documentation/wiki.html) (Copyright: CC BY 4.0)

+The full dataset contains 21,994 sentences coded for misunderstanding.
+These can be reconstructed into turns (using the Turn_id column) and dialogues (using the group column).
+All author names and sentences have been anonymized.

+# Dictionary description

-Also ontained within this folder is also two .csv files used for the rule-based dictionary classifier detailed in Tutorial 2.
+Also contained within this folder is a sub-folder with two .csv files used for the rule-based dictionary classifier detailed in Tutorial 2.
 The "Misunderstandings_dictionary.csv" comprises a list of phrases used to identify misunderstandings.
 The "Augmenting_dictionary.csv" comprises of synonyms or alternative words to augment the list of phrases in the main dictionary.

 References:

 Danescu-Niculescu-Mizil, C., Lee, L., Pang, B., & Kleinberg, J. (2012).
 Echoes of power: Language effects and power differences in social interaction.
 Proceedings of the 21st International Conference on World Wide Web, 699–708. https://doi.org/10.1145/2187836.2187931

 Thought Vector, & Axelbrooke, S. (2017).
 Customer Support on Twitter (v10). https://kaggle.com/thoughtvector/customer-support-on-twitter

+**NOTE** the zip files contain copies of the datasets/dictionaries, used by the tutorial notebooks for downloading the data.